renovatebot/renovate/docs/usage/bazel.md

 # Bazel

-Renovate can upgrade dependencies in Bazel `WORKSPACE` files and `MODULE.bazel` files.
+Renovate upgrades dependencies in Bazel `WORKSPACE` files and `MODULE.bazel` files.

 ## How it works